OWASP/CheatSheetSeries/cheatsheets/Secrets_Management_Cheat_Sheet.md

 There are three ways to get secrets to an app inside a docker container.

-- Environment variables: We can provide secrets directly as part of the docker container configuration.
-Note: secrets themselves should never be hardcoded using docker ENV or docker ARG commands, as these can easily leak with the container definitions.
-See the Docker challenges at [WrongSecrets](https://github.com/commjoen/wrongsecrets) as well.
-Instead, let an orchestrator overwrite the environment variable with the actual secret and ensure that this is not hardcoded.
 - Mounted volumes (file): With this method, we keep our secrets within a particular config/secret file and mount that file to our instance as a mounted volume.
 Ensure that these mounts are mounted in by the orchestrator and never built-in, as this will leak the secret with the container definition.
 Instead: make sure that the orchestrator mounts in the volume when required.
 - Fetch from the secret store (in-memory): A sidecar app/container fetches the secrets it needs directly from a secret manager service without dealing with docker config.
 This solution allows you to use dynamically constructed secrets without worrying about the secrets being viewable from the file system or from checking the docker container's env variables.
+- Environment variables: We can provide secrets directly as part of the docker container configuration.
+Note: secrets themselves should never be hardcoded using docker ENV or docker ARG commands, as these can easily leak with the container definitions.
+See the Docker challenges at [WrongSecrets](https://github.com/commjoen/wrongsecrets) as well.
+Instead, let an orchestrator overwrite the environment variable with the actual secret and ensure that this is not hardcoded.
+Additionally, environment variables are generally accessible to all processes and may be included in logs or system dumps.
+Using environment variables is therefore not recommended unless the other methods are not possible.

 ### 5.2 Short Lived Side-car Containers